Part One: The Teaching

 Begin with The Body That Eats →

-2. You are drawn to a specific tradition
+2. Drawn to a specific tradition

 Explore the Traditions →

-3. You want recipes now
+3. The goal is recipes now

 Browse Recipes →